Who we are

 Jake Carey started Big Dog Roofing in an effort to change the way the community viewed roofers.
 With over 20 years of sales and management experience he has made a commitment to do things differently.
-Jake and his family have a Great Dane named Ty and he is the name sake of the company.
-Click Here to email Jake with any questions...or a picture of Ty.
+Jake and his family had a Great Dane named Ty and he is the name sake of the company, unfortunately Ty has passed away.
+Dogs are still critical members of our company and we would love to share pics of the current “big dogs.”
+Click Here to email Jake with any questions.

 Receiving damage to your roof as a result of a storm can be a daunting and stressful event.
 When this happens we tend to immediately think that the insurance companies are the professionals and they should be able to help through the process and make sure that the homeowner is taken care of.